 There’s nothing wrong with mixing and matching, but sometimes straight-up matching is the way to go.
 Stain your floors to match your cabinets—or vice versa.
 Either way, you’ll end up with a stunningly minimalist space.

 Use a Minimalist Runner to Cozy Up Your Space

 If you’ve curated a pared-down palette, you may not want to disrupt it with a vibrant kitchen runner.
-But that’s no reason to shy away from color entirely.
+However, that’s no reason to shy away from color entirely.
 Opt for a rug that makes the most of cool colors and neutrals.
-Even a couple pops of lilac can warm up your space—without wrecking the rest of your decor scheme.
+Even a couple pops of lilac can warm up your space—without wrecking the rest of your décor scheme.

 Since kitchens tend to be pretty small, they’re an excellent place to take risks.
 So don’t be afraid to experiment with bolder design details, like eye-catching patterns.
 A print that looks overwhelming in a larger space can suit a kitchen perfectly—even when it’s used on your backsplash and your floors.